 - b) In 2016, MC invested in 752.21 million shares of VLLI at ₱7.15 per share amounting to ₱5,378.29 million.
 Investment in VLLI is recorded as investment in quoted equity securities carried at fair value through OCI by the Group. - c) The Group in its regular conduct of business has entered into transactions with ultimate parent company, parent company and other related parties control principally consisting of noninterest bearing advances for working capital requirements and capital expenditures which are due and demandable.
 The Group's policy is to settle its intercompany receivables and payables on a net basis. - d) In May 2013, the Group sold the remaining 399,397,000 shares of its investments in VLLI, with a carrying amount of ₱1,906.22 million, for a total consideration of ₱2,772.30 million to Fine Properties Inc. The outstanding receivables in relation to sale of VLLI shares as at December 31, 2019 and 2018 amounted to ₱1,960.07 million.
-This is noninterest bearing receivables that is due and demandable. - In 2021, VMI and various other VLLI subsidiaries executed a Deed of Assignment of Advances (DOA) to Fine Properties, Inc. totaling ₱5.75 billion (₱2,779.56 million coming from VMI) which was consolidated to Brittany Corporation (BC), an entity under common control.
-The DOA effectively consolidates all receivables of VLLI Group from Fine Properties, Inc. to BC while BC recognizes payable to the respective entities within VLLI Group. - e) The Group entered into lease agreements pertaining to parcels of land wherein the Group's commercial centers are situated with Fine Properties, Inc. and other related parties under common control of VLLI.
+This is noninterest bearing receivables that is due and demandable. - e) The Group entered into lease agreements pertaining to parcels of land wherein the Group's commercial centers are situated with Fine Properties, Inc. and other related parties under common control of VLLI.
 These leases have terms ranging from 20 to 25 years, with rental escalation clauses and renewal options. - f) Details of dividends declared to stockholders are discussed in Note 16.